slviajero/tinybasic/MANUAL.md

 There is not THEN in the core language set.
 THEN is part of the Apple 1 language set.

+Boolean expression evaluation depends on the language modes.
+Default is that a true condition is -1.
+This can be changed with a SET command.

 ### FOR loops

 FOR have the form